ScaledAgileDevOps/SADMF/content/Release Convoy/_index.md

 Below are the simple ceremonies required to manage changes the SADMF way!

-#### Shipment planning
+#### Convoy Alignment

 This is a 5-day meeting held every 6 weeks for planning the next 8 quarters of features to make sure the critical paths are aligned.

 #### Captain's Mast

-In this ceremony anyone wishing to change the priorities set in Shipment Planning must file a "Priority Change Request" and represent it for approval.
+In this ceremony anyone wishing to change the priorities set in Convoy Alignment must file a "Priority Change Request" and represent it for approval.
 This allows the Chief Signals Officer to adjust the *[Completed vs Committed metric](../metrics/#features-completed-vs-committed)* to ensure it does not reflect poorly on the Commodore.

 #### Captains' Meeting